 The R.M.S.
-Titanic has gone down as one of the most famous ships in history for its lavish design and tragic fate.
-It was a massive 46,000-ton ship, measuring 882 feet long and 175 feet high.
-The "Ship of Dreams" included a swimming pool, gym, Turkish baths, a photography darkroom and three cigar rooms.
+Titanic remains one of the most famous ships in history—for both its lavish design and its tragic fate.
+The massive 46,000-ton ship measured 882 feet long and 175 feet high.
+Known as the "Ship of Dreams," it included a swimming pool, gym, Turkish baths, a photography darkroom and three cigar rooms.
 However, its lack of proper safety features would become a critical flaw on the night of the Titanic's doom.

 The lifeboats set in place for emergencies were only equipped to hold a total of up to 1,178 people, while the ship itself was capable of holding 2,435 passengers and roughly 900 crew members.
 In the late hours of April 14, 1912, just four days after setting sail, the "unsinkable" Titanic struck an iceberg.
 The collision tore a gash in the side of the ship and it sank to the bottom of the ocean, claiming the lives of about 1,500 people.